lorinbaum/lorinbaum.github.io/posts/Towards Computation.md

 Colonize computing substrates.

 Map, integrate and rebuild the tech stack to be reflective of the universe.
-I hate technicalities and nomenclature.
-Ugliness.
-The aim is to extract the principles, the self in the universe and the universe in the self.
+Extract principles, the self in the universe and the universe in the self.

 # Towards Computation